Trump’s Harley boycott call roils Wisconsin primary

 MADISON, Wis.
+(AP) — Wisconsin Gov. Scott Walker and Republican U.S. Senate candidate Kevin Nicholson both came out Monday against boycotting Milwaukee-based Harley-Davidson, the day after President Donald Trump said it would be “great” if there was a boycott.

-(AP) — President Donald Trump’s call for a boycott of Harley-Davidson motorcycles forced Gov. Scott Walker and other Republicans to either criticize the president or stick with the Milwaukee-based company just ahead of Tuesday’s primary where Trump allegiance has been a central focus.
+Trump’s Sunday tweet forced Walker and other Republicans to take a position on the sticky political issue involving an iconic Wisconsin company just ahead of Tuesday’s primary where Trump allegiance has been a central focus.

 Trump on Sunday tweeted it was “great” that “many” Harley owners planned to boycott the company if manufacturing moves overseas, continuing a steel tariff dispute he’s had since June with the company.

-Walker, Wisconsin’s most prominent Harley owner who faces a tough re-election bid in November, issued a statement that did not directly address the boycott call.
+Walker, Wisconsin’s most prominent Harley owner, faces a tough re-election bid in November.
+He tweeted Monday afternoon that “of course I don’t want a boycott of Harley-Davidson.”
+That came after Walker initially on Sunday did not directly address the boycott call.

-“I want Harley Davidson to prosper here in the state of Wisconsin,” Walker said.
-“And one of the best ways for that to happen is to do what the president has called for and that is to get to no tariffs.”

 Most Read Business Stories